ZeeRooo/MaterialFBook/README.md

 - Improved "Save Data" mode.
 Now dont update the photo cover and profile.
 - Improved themes.
 Now we have the theme colour when you press an item.

+**Version 1.9.2:**
+- New icon.
+- Fixed wrong translation in the spanish.
+- Translated to French by Sebastien Durussel.
+- Fixed "More and Credits" bug in Marshmallow.
+- Fixed wrong translation in Kurdish.
+- Extended time (from 3s to 10s) when you long press the FAB.
+Its good when the FAB hide the "Send" button in chats.

 ###########